challenai/algorithm/LOG.md

 - 001 ok/0 debug for 1 sec
 - 002 ok/0 debug for 3 sec
 - 003 ok/0 debug for 1 sec
+- 004 ok/0 no debug / just spend a bit time